anwanguow/graph_phase_transition/Algorithm.md

 G = 2 \cdot \left[\mathfrak{A} - \mathscr{X} \frac{\mathscr{X}^T \mathfrak{A} + \mathfrak{A}^T \mathscr{X}}{2} \right].
 $$

-What we have previously written is a version that omits the multiplication by $2$.
+What we have previously written in this document (Algorithm.pdf) is a version that omits the multiplication by $2$.
 In fact, whether the gradient expression in $G$ is multiplied by $2$ merely determines whether this coefficient appears in the gradient or within the Cayley transform.
-This distinction does not affect the correctness or convergence of the iterative process in any way.
+Obviously, this distinction does not affect the correctness or convergence of the iterative process in any way.